-- 3.1 The aim of this Provision is to provide advice and support for those who are unemployed, economically inactive or at a disadvantage in the labour market.
-It will help Participants to enter, progress in and sustain employment (including self-employment).
-Through flexible and personalised packages of support, it will enhance engagement and work readiness activity, as well as help to ensure Sustained Job Outcomes for disadvantaged people who face multiple barriers to work. - 3.2 This specification focuses on setting out the outputs and outcomes required for this Provision.
+- 3.1 The aim of this Provision is to help unemployed and economically inactive people enter, progress in and sustain employment.
+Through flexible and personalised packages of support, it will enhance engagement and work readiness activity, as well as help to ensure Sustained Job Outcomes for disadvantaged people who face multiple barriers to work. - This specification focuses on setting out the outputs and outcomes required for this Provision.
 See Section 5 for further details on payments.